 Sit on a Core Training Ball

 In addition to the exercises that require no equipment, Roxburgh also recommends a squishy core training ball — also called a “bender ball” — blown up about 70 percent of the way.
 “When you sit on the [ball], you can open your sitz bones around it and then let the pelvic floor melt over the ball,” she explains.
 To reap the benefits of this pelvic floor exercise, Roxburgh says to start by moving your pelvis in “anterior and posterior tilts.”
 Then, add on some spinal circles to really get into the area.
 After that, lift one leg up and “internally rotate the leg so that you feel the connection of the pelvic floor muscles to the inner thighs, calves and feet.”
-As an added bonus, you might notice your flexibility start to improve.
+As an added bonus, you might notice your flexibility starts to improve.
 “The pelvic floor is connected to the lower back, hamstring flexibility, and range of motion, so whenever we can get into where the muscles attach to the joints, we free up emotional energy and also thickness, density and congestion,” she says.